 Last-Modified HTTP parameter that was generated when the image was published.
 This means it is possible to determine when webpage content was first created.
 Note it detects the date of the image publication, not when the original photo was actually taken.
 It does not rely on EXIF data.

 Carbon14 runs on Windows, Mac, and Linux.
-It needs Python 2.7 to run, so follow this guide to install Python 2.7 for Windows if you don’t have it installed already.
-Python 2.7 is already installed on Mac OS and Linux.
+It needs Python 3.8 to run, so follow this guide to install Python 3.8 for Windows if you don’t have it installed already.
+This will show you how to install Python 3.8 on Ubuntu.

 Download or clone the Carbon14 repository from GitHub in the terminal: